loris-imageserver/loris/README.md

 -------------------------
 Loris is supported on Python 3.6+.
 If you need to use Python 2.7 or Python 3.4, Loris v2.3.3 is the last version to support it.

+If you want to run Loris on Ubuntu 20, use Loris v3.1.0 or later.

 These instructions need to be updated (PRs welcome!).
 If you are running into install problems, please open an issue.
 See below for some help with RedHat/CentOS and Debian.

 **Do Not!** Run `setup.py` until you've read the following: